 An HT PPDU with the TXVECTOR parameter CH_BANDWIDTH equal to HT_CBW20 and the CH_OFFSET parameter equal to CH_OFF_20 transmitted by a VHT STA using the 20 MHz transmit spectral mask defined in Clause 21 (Very High Throughput (VHT) PHY specification).

-An high efficiency (HE) PPDU with with TXVECTOR parameter CH_BANDWIDTH equal to CBW20 transmitted using the 20 MHz transmit spectral mask defined in Clause 28.
+An high efficiency (HE) PPDU with with TXVECTOR parameter CH_BANDWIDTH equal to CBW20 transmitted using the 20 MHz transmit spectral mask defined in Clause 28 (HE Efficiency (HE) PHY specification).

+A Clause 17 PPDU transmitted by a HE STA using the transmit spectral mask defined in Clause 21 (Very High Throughput (VHT) PHY specification).

+An HT PPDU with the TXVECTOR parameter CH_BANDWIDTH equal to HT_CBW20 and the CH_OFFSET parameter equal to CH_OFF_20 transmitted by a HE STA using the 20 MHz transmit spectral mask defined in Clause 21 (Very High Throughput (VHT) PHY specification).

 40 MHz mask physical layer (PHY) protocol data unit (PPDU): One of the following PPDUs: